Inception and early history

 Growth of the sections of cardiology

 The section of cardiology at Barnes Hospital rose to national prominence under the leadership of Burton E. Sobel, MD.
-The 21 year span (1973-1994) of Dr. Sobel’s leadership was highlighted by the establishment of a Specialized Center of Research (SCOR) in Ischemic Heart Disease (1975-1995), which included studies related to enzymatic assessment of myocardial damage based on analysis of MB-CK; the Principles in Cardiovascular Research NIH T32 Training Grant (which is still in active today); and the National Research and Demonstration Center in Ischemic Heart Disease (1985-1995).
+The 21 year-span (1973-1994) of Dr. Sobel’s leadership was highlighted by the establishment of a Specialized Center of Research (SCOR) in Ischemic Heart Disease (1975-1995), which included studies related to enzymatic assessment of myocardial damage based on analysis of MB-CK; the Principles in Cardiovascular Research NIH T32 Training Grant (which is still in active today); and the National Research and Demonstration Center in Ischemic Heart Disease (1985-1995).
 Additional pioneering achievements included establishing cardiac positron emission tomography (cPET) within the CCU at Barnes Hospital, and the development of tPA as a fibrinolytic agent, which is still routinely employed in the setting of acute coronary thrombosis or cerebral thrombotic occlusion.
 Dr. Sobel’s work with tPA was influenced by prior seminal translational efforts of Dr. Sol Sherry, who was the chief of medicine at Jewish Hospital, and who was among the first to suggest in 1960 that thrombolytic therapy could be used for treating acute myocardial infarctions.
 Dr. Sobel was also responsible for recruiting Dr. Peter Corr, who performed seminal studies on the role of adrenergic stimulation and the development of lethal cardiac arrhythmias during myocardial ischemia.

 Concurrently at Jewish Hospital, Louis G, Lange, MD (1986-1993), established a nationally recognized program in the Cardiology Division at Jewish Hospital in lipid absorption and metabolism resulting in key pharmacological advances by which the absorptive mechanism of lipids could be modulated.
-The appointment of Samuel A. Wickline at JH (1994-1997) until the merger of Barnes Hospital and Jewish Hospital to form Barnes-Jewish Hospital, had a major impact in the advancement of cardiac magnetic resonance imaging (MRI) as a clinical and research tool in cardiology.
+The appointment of Samuel A. Wickline at JH (1994-1997) until the merger of Barnes Hospital and Jewish Hospital to form Barnes-Jewish Hospital, had a major impact on the advancement of cardiac magnetic resonance imaging (MRI) as a clinical and research tool in cardiology.
 Jewish Hospital was unique in the Midwest in having a dedicated cardiac MR scanner since 1995.
-The nationally recognized advancements included themes of ultrasound, biomechanics and cardiovascular biophysics with support from the NIH and Whittaker Foundation in the form of a Development Award.
-These themes formed an important basis for the establishment of the Department of Biomedical engineering at Washington University School of Engineering and Applied Science (SEAS).
+The nationally recognized advancements included themes of ultrasound, biomechanics and cardiovascular biophysics with support from the NIH and Whittaker Foundation in the form of a development award.
+These themes formed an important basis for the establishment of the Department of Biomedical Engineering at Washington University School of Engineering and Applied Science (SEAS).

 Creation of the Cardiovascular Division